Yani-Studio/Wafer-Defect-Classification-SCRBLAA-Net/README.md

 <br>

-## 📢 Publication
+## 📢 Publication & Master's Thesis
-This repository provides the official implementation of the core architecture from our research published in the SCIE journal **[The International Journal of Advanced Manufacturing Technology (JCR Q2)]**.
+This repository provides the official implementation of the core architecture developed for my **Master's Thesis at Kyung Hee University Graduate School**, which was subsequently published in the SCIE journal **[The International Journal of Advanced Manufacturing Technology (JCR Q2)]**.
 It also serves as a validation project demonstrating model reproducibility across distinct hardware infrastructures.

 > **Combining Residual Network and Bidirectional Long Short-Term Memory with Additive Attention for Wafer Defect Classification**<br>
 > *Gyumin Kang, et al.*<br>